Homework, Goat trotters in spicy sauce

 The first time my Renaissance man brought home this dish as a take-out from a local restaurant, I was sceptical.
 The goat trotters were whole, which was initially off-putting, but on tasting it, wow, wow… I became hooked.
 Now, when I buy goat trotters, I ask the butcher to cut them into smaller bits.
-This makes it easier to eat and is more presentable.
+This makes it more presentable and easier to eat.

-The meat needs to be boiled till it is very soft, fall-off-the-bone soft.
-Some goat meat can be very tough, usually the female goat, so as to save time and fuel, use a pressure cooker or add 10-15 pieces of dry beans to the meat (beans act as a meat tenderizer, this I learnt from my butcher and honestly still don’t know the science behind it).
+The meat needs to be boiled until it is very soft, fall-off-the-bone soft.
+Some goat meat can be very tough, usually the female goat, so to save time and fuel, use a pressure cooker or add 10-15 pieces of dry beans to the meat (beans acts as a meat tenderizer, this I learnt from my butcher and honestly still don’t know the science behind it).

 You can also use any meat tenderizer that is totally flavourless and won’t affect the taste of the finished dish.
-Do not use akanwu (potash) to tenderise the meat because this extra akanwu can throw the recipe out of balance.
+Be careful if using akanwu (potash) to tenderise the meat because this extra akanwu can throw the recipe out of balance.

-Curry, thyme or crayfish is not used in making homework.
+Curry, thyme or crayfish are not used in making homework.
 It is a simple dish, which is where its beauty lies.

 To make Homework goat trotters in spicy sauce: